StrangeRanger/bash-style-guide/Examples/example-2.md

-The code below is from an installer project that can be refered to at this link: https://github.com/StrangeRanger/NadekoBot-BashScript/blob/master/installer_prep.sh.
+The code below is from an installer project that can be referred to at this link: https://github.com/StrangeRanger/NadekoBot-BashScript/blob/master/installer_prep.sh.
 As a note, this code is what's executed by the code in the example-1.md file.

 ## Example